opencorenmr/opencorenmr-docs/blog/extTrig.md

 # Waiting for external trigger
+(I do not remember the date in 2018) Kazuyuki Takeda

 To pause implementation of the pulse programmer until the spectrometer receives external trigger signal, use `exttrig` command.